Puma

 Usage with prune_bundler

-If your puma.rb includes prune_bundler, you must add AppSignal as a runtime dependency.
+If your puma.rb file includes prune_bundler, you must add AppSignal as a runtime dependency.

 To use Puma with prune_bundler, Puma version 4.2.0 or higher is required.